Background and current situation:

 - technical examination of the design of the reactor and its equipment, more specifically examination of the documents transmitted for the reactor commissioning application,

-- assessment of the preparedness of the entity responsible for future operation of the reactor (the Flamanville 3 NPP).
+- assessment of the preparedness of the teams in charge of future operation of the reactor.

 This oversight is exercised by examining the technical documentation and performing inspections on the site, in the EDF head office departments and on the equipment manufacturers' premises.

 ASN is currently continuing these oversight actions so that it can draft a technical opinion concerning the reactor commissioning application.